Background

 Positron emission tomography combined with computed tomography (PET/CT) has established specific indications in vascular surgery:

-Large-vessel vasculitis and polymyalgia rheumatica: Fluorodeoxyglucose (FDG) PET/CT or PET/CTA improves diagnostic confidence in suspected vasculitis, maps disease extent throughout the vascular tree, and assesses disease activity.
+Large-vessel vasculitis and polymyalgia rheumatica: Fluorodeoxyglucose (FDG) PET/CT or PET/computed tomography angiography (CTA) improves diagnostic confidence in suspected vasculitis, maps disease extent throughout the vascular tree, and assesses disease activity.
 This modality is particularly valuable in large-vessel vasculitis involving the aorta and its major branches, where conventional imaging may be inconclusive.

 Vascular graft and endograft infection: FDG PET/CT and radiolabeled white blood cell (WBC) SPECT/CT provide functional imaging that complements anatomic CT findings.
 These modalities improve diagnostic accuracy for prosthetic graft infection and help delineate the extent of infection to guide surgical planning.